 The town was declared the UNESCO World Heritage Site in December 1999 for beautifully preserving and restoring its rich culture and architectural wonders.
 The city can be covered on foot and is far away from the noisy traffic of city life.
 It makes the town even more tourist-friendly.

 A trip to Asia is incomplete without a staycation in Thailand.
-Thailand is famous for its beaches, temples and of course, the food.
+Thailand is famous for its beaches, temples and, of course, the food.
 It is quite evident from the tourist influx as to how stunning the country is.
 The place is often in talks for the warmest people on the face of the earth.
 Hence the country deserves the phrase “land of smiles”.
-Here’s a quick guide to the places you should visit in Thailand.
+Here’s a quick guide on the places you should visit in Thailand.

-Excellent video about Top 10 Things to See in Thailand by the Lost LeBlanc channel.
+Excellent video about Top 10 Things to See in Thailand by the Lost LeBlanc channel

 When in Thailand, it is only right to do what it is world famous for, the Thai Massage.

 The aromatic, essential oils, when drizzled over your bare back, feel pleasantly warm and work as a stress-buster.
 You can find massage parlors in every nook and corner of the country.

 This breathtakingly beautiful island is situated in the Krabi Province.
 It has been a backdrop for many Hollywood flicks for the only reason, its view.
 No beach in the world could match up to Koh Phi Phi’s level of scenic beauty.
 Be prepared to walk to the beach as there are no roads, to maintain the originality of the heavenly place.

 You can see this excellent video guide about China.
 Older but still great.
-From Expoza travel channel.
+From Expoza travel channel

-Excellent travel video from the Lonely Planet about where to stay in Japan.
+Excellent travel video from the Lonely Planet about where to stay in Japan

 Mount Fuji map:

 One must enjoy a ride on this train.
 Beautiful Hydrangeas blossom all the way to the mountain, making the journey even more attractive.

 You can also visit Mount Koya, the spiritual home of Shingon Buddhism, Shikoku Island, Shodoshima, Matsumoto Castle and Blue Pond while in Japan.

 South Korea boasts the world’s best destinations besides the fine Seoul.
 The pacifying beaches, natural landscapes, historical marvels, and mountains best define this diverse nation.

-Excellent travel guide video about South Korea from Expedia channel.
+Excellent travel guide video about South Korea from Expedia channel

 Darangee Village map:

 The place is a grand volcanic crater formed about 5000 years ago due to Hydrovolcanic eruptions on the Jeju Island.
 It is shaped like a tuff cone and resembles a huge castle.
 These features were enough to land this spot on the UNESCO World Heritage List.
 The peak, till date, preserves a bowl-shaped crater and showcases vast structural marvels due to the sea cliff.
 As astonishing as it may sound, the hike to the peak is not a piece of cake.
 It is a steep slope of a good 182 meters.
-The hike is worth it because of the splendid and breathtaking view from atop.
+The hike is well worth it because of the splendid and breathtaking view from the apex.

 The primary producer of Tea in Korea is the Boseong Green Tea Field.
 You can relish Green Tea in many tasty snacks and desserts while capturing the scenic beauty around.
 The place has been a background for many Korean flicks.
-If you’re planning a trip to South Korea, try and make it to this site in May for the much-awaited The festival, the Green Tea Festival.
+If you’re planning a trip to South Korea, try and make it to this site in May for the much-awaited celebration, The Green Tea Festival.